borisweb2020/C_Projects/README.md

 - `squaring.c` - receives an array of integers via *stdin*, squares them and outputs the result to *stdout*
 - `stat.c` - receives an array of integers via *stdin*, displays it, calculates and displays on the new line a set of statistical metrics – maximum and minimum, the expected value and variance, assuming that we are dealing with a discrete uniform distribution
 - `search.c` - receives an array of integers via *stdin* and find the first occurrence of number that meets the following requirements in that array: even number, equal to or above the expected value, follows the three-sigma rule, does not equal 0.
 The number it finds must be output to *stdout*.
 If such number does not exist, the program must output 0.
 The maximum number of numbers entered is 30

+## Sorting Algorithms
+- `bubble_sort.c` - sorts an array in ascending order by using **Bubble Sort** method, which works by continually passing through the elements of the array and swapping those that are found to be out of order